pantheon-systems/documentation/source/_docs/guides/composer-convert.md

 ### Custom Code
 #### Modules and Themes

-Custom code should be manually copied from the existing site repository to the composer managed directory.
+Custom code should be manually copied from the existing site repository to the Composer managed directory.

 Modules: